ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 If the application sends a Close, that can translate to a graceful termination of the TCP connection, which is performed by sending a FIN to the remote endpoint.
 If the application sends an Abort, then the TCP state can be closed abruptly, leading to a RST being sent to the peer.

-Without a layer of framing above TCP, the receiver side of the implementation has to rely on a supplied deframer to determine message boundaries.
-In the absence of such a deframer, a request by the application to only receive complete messages fails.
+Without a layer of framing (a top-level protocol in the established Protocol Stack that preserves message boundaries, or an application-supplied deframer) on top of TCP, the receiver side of the transport system implementation can only treat the incoming stream of bytes as a single Message, terminated by a FIN when the Remote Endpoint closes the Connection.

 ## UDP